Written By: Seema Kumar, Vice President of Innovation, Global Health and Policy Communication at Johnson & Johnson

 The program is open to female participants who have completed a bachelor or undergraduate university degree by June 2017.

-Be a national or permanent resident of Rwanda.
+Be a national or current resident of Rwanda.

 Availability to attend the entire week-long program (Monday – Friday) during one of four sessions between 5 June – 30 June 2017.